CloudLabsAI-Azure/AIW-Hybrid-cloud-solutions/HOL-1/03-Arc-enabled-SQL-Server-Existing-AAD-Account.md

    .\Execute-RegisterSqlServerArc.ps1
    ```

-   > **Note** : This will automatically run the **RegisterSqlServerArc.ps1** script inside **sqlvm** deployed on Hyper-V.
+   > **Note** : This will initiate the execution of **RegisterSqlServerArc.ps1** script inside **sqlvm** that is deployed on Hyper-V.

-1. After running the command, you will see that the script started running.
+1. After running the command, you will see some outputs which shows that the script started running.

    ![](.././media/run.png "sqlsearch")

-1. After some time, you will see that the script execution is completed.
-Make sure that you see the output as shown the image below.
+1. After 1-2 minutes, you will see that the script execution is completed.
+Make sure that you see the following output: ```SQL Server - Azure Arc resource: SQLVM created```

    ![](.././media/completed.png "sqlsearch")

-1. Go back to the Azure portal and search for **SQL Server -Azure Arc**.
-You will see one resource that we just created using the PowerShell script in the previous step.
+1. Bring back the browser window where you had opened Azure Potal and search for **SQL Server -Azure Arc**.
+If you are already in that page, you will need to click on Refresh button.
+In that page, you will see one resource **SQLVM** that we just created using the PowerShell script in the previous step.

    ![](.././media/sqlvm11new.png "sqlsearch")